Sa-Fire

-Wilma Cosmé (born 16 January 1966, in San Juan, Puerto Rico), better known by her stage name Sa-Fire, is an American singer.
-Sa-Fire's Latin Freestyle music was able to break through into the broader pop music world.
+Wilma Cosmé (born January 16, 1966), better known by her stage name Sa-Fire, is an American singer.
+Sa-Fire's Latin freestyle music was able to break through into the broader pop music world.
 She has been featured in various magazines, such as Us Magazine, Billboard, Vogue, Elle, and most recently in the December 2011 issue of Signature Hits Magazine.
 She was the first Latina to appear on the cover of Spin Magazine.
 Sa-Fire has also appeared on television programs such as American Bandstand, The Pat Sajak Show, The Joan Rivers Show, Latin Connection, MTV International, The Party Machine with Nia Peeples, PM Magazine, Entertainment Tonight, Access Hollywood, TMZ, The View, MTV, and Telemundo.
 Sa-Fire has performed throughout the United States, Japan, Europe, the Caribbean, and South America.
 She has won numerous awards for her work, including six New York Music Awards, three Desi Awards, an ASCAP Award for writing "Thinking of You," and the LGBT Lifetime Achievement Award.
 She has sold over 1.9 million records.